arovge/thai-bot/README.md

 # thai-bot
-Hackathon project for managing thai orders using the Google Chat API
+Our winning hackathon project for managing thai orders using the Google Chat API